NKoreas Kim Oversaw Test Of Cruise Missiles Launched From Submarine: State Media - UrduPoint

 Seoul, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2024) North Korean leader Kim Jong Un oversaw the test launch of a new strategic cruise missile from a submarine, state media said Monday, the latest tension-raising move by the nuclear-armed state.

-It said the missiles were in the air for 7,421 seconds and 7,445 seconds, but did not say how far they flew or whether they had been launched from above or below the water.

-The Pulhwasal-3-31 is a new generation of strategic cruise missile that Pyongyang said it had only tested for the first time on Wednesday, firing multiple missiles toward the Yellow Sea.
+The Pulhwasal-3-31 is a new generation of strategic cruise missiles that Pyongyang said it had only tested for the first time on Wednesday, firing multiple missiles toward the Yellow Sea.

+Sunday's test from the submarine "had no impact on the security of a neighbouring country and has nothing to do with the regional situation," the report continued, adding that Kim had "expressed great satisfaction" with the launch.

+South Korea's military said Sunday that it had detected cruise missiles fired near waters around the North's Sinpo area.

 Recent Stories